Sustain / Real Bread Campaign / Articles

 A guide for people who want or need to avoid this synthetic addition to their food.

-Since the law changed in November 2024, the mills from which the majority of bakeries and industrial dough fabricators in the UK buy their flour have been moving over to adding folic acid to their non-wholemeal wheat flours, as mandated.
-All will have done so by the compliance deadline in December 2026.
+Since then, the mills from which the majority of bakeries and industrial dough fabricators in the UK buy their flour have been moving over to adding folic acid to their non-wholemeal wheat flours, as mandated.
+All will have done so by the compliance deadline of 13 December 2026.

 Find out more

-For more information about the addtion of folic acid and flour 'fortification' in general, including an outline and history of the UK legislation, the Campaign's position, our responses to governmental public consultations, and discussion of the issues / concerns, please head to our flour ‘fortification’ page.
+For more information about flour 'fortification' in general, including an outline and history of the UK legislation, the Campaign's position, our responses to governmental public consultations, and discussion of the issues / concerns, please head to our flour ‘fortification’ page.

-Other than giving up bread (and industrial dough products) altogether, the main option for most people in the UK is wholemeal flour, and bread made from it.
+This means that, other than giving up bread (and industrial dough products) altogether, the main option for most people in the UK is wholemeal wheat flour and bread made from it.

 As the result of lobbying by the Real Bread Campaign and others, the 2024 amendment to the Regulations added two (small) exemptions from all flour ‘fortification’ requirements:

-Otherwise, people in the UK wanting or needing to avoid one or more of the mandatory flour ‘fortificants’ have these options:
+Otherwise, people in the UK who want or need not to consume one or more of the mandatory flour ‘fortificants’ have these options:

-• Non-wheat flour (rye, barley, oat, soya, pea, bean, potato etc.) to which mandatory ‘fortification’ does not apply.
+- Non-wheat flour (rye, barley, oat, soya, pea, bean, rice, cassava, buckwheat, potato etc.) to which mandatory ‘fortification’ does not apply.

-• Stick it in your suitcase.
-It's generally legal to bring back ‘unfortified’ wheat flour from overseas trips for personal use, but check the Governmental website for any restrictions.
+- Stick it in your suitcase.
+It's generally legal to bring back ‘unfortified’ wheat flour from overseas trips for personal use, but check the Governmental website for any import restrictions.

-• Imported baked products.
-Strangely, although it is illegal to import and sell ‘unfortified’ non-wholemeal wheat flour, it is legal for companies to import and sell such products that were manufactured outside the UK from ‘unfortified’ flour – the ingredients list will show if ‘fortificants’ have been added.
+- Imported baked products.
+Strangely, although it is illegal to import and sell ‘unfortified’ non-wholemeal wheat flour, it is legal for companies to import and sell products that were manufactured outside the UK from ‘unfortified’ flour.
+The ingredients list will show if ‘fortificants’ have been added.

-Additionally, bakeries, retailers, eateries etc. in Northern Ireland can still import and sell ‘unfortified’ flour from EU or EEA countries - a choice that Brexit took away from people in the rest of the UK.
+Additionally, bakeries, retailers, eateries etc. in Northern Ireland can still import and sell ‘unfortified’ flour from EU or EEA countries - a choice taken away from the rest of the UK in the wake of Brexit.

 Where can I buy ‘unfortified’ flour?